 The Board of Investments (BOI) has granted approval for the project as Pioneering status under the Republic Act No. 11534 or the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act.
-The project has secured all necessary approvals and permitting required for construction.
+All necessary approvals and permitting required for the operations have either secured or applied/waiting for its release.